Pruning Pepper Plants – How To Prune Pepper Plants Right

 The first time to consider pruning pepper plants is a few weeks after the plants sprout.
 After 4-6 weeks of growing indoors under grow lights, your plants should be about 6-8 inches tall with a few sets of true leaves.

-At this stage, your plant may look slightly tall or ‘leggy’ in stature.
-Topping may help protect the plant from strong winds and encourage a lower growth habit.
+At this stage, your plant may look slightly tall or ‘leggy.’
+Pruning may help protect the plant from strong winds and encourage a lower growth habit.
 To do this, you can prune away the top 1-2 inches of growth.

 This can encourage stockier and fuller plant growth in the long run.
 Having a stronger, thicker stem with a bushier shape may lead to better pepper yields, though there is no guarantee.

-Note: It is worth noting that we no longer top our pepper plants (watch this video to learn why)!
-If you provide enough light during the early stages of growth, your plants should grow strong and bushy without the need for topping.
+Note: It is worth noting that we no longer top our pepper plants (watch our video to learn why)!
+If you provide enough light during the early stages of growth, your plants should grow strong and bushy without the need for pruning.

-While topping does not cause long-term harm, and the plants do recover, the 1-2 week setback is just not worth it in our climate (zone 6).
-If you live in a cold climate, zones 6 or lower, I wouldn’t suggest topping at all.
-However, it can still be fun to experiment to try for yourself.
+While topping does not cause long-term harm, and the plants do recover, the 1-2 week setback is just not worth it in our climate (zone 6b).
+If you live in a cold climate, zones 6 or lower, I would not suggest topping at all.
+However, it can still be fun to experiment for yourself.

 Bottom pruning